mattfrazee/string-tools/README.md

 Returns: `Number`

 This will count the number of words that are separated by a space.
-This method is not chainable
+This method is not chainable for strings.

 **Example:**